melissavoegeli/threading-in-clojure/Agents.md

    (send sansa (comp #(assoc % :married? true)))
 ~~~

-We can make slight modifications to our previous example in `lib/agents.clj` with `git checkout agents`.
+We can make slight modifications to our previous example in `lib/agents.clj`.

 > _TIP: skip ahead to an implementation of using delays with `git checkout agents-solved`_